RuthNKassaye/Instacart-Python/README.md

 [The Instacart Online Grocery Shopping Dataset 2017](https://www.instacart.com/datasets/grocery-shopping-2017).
 Accessed on November 2022.

 **Note**: The customer as well as the price data in the products data set were both fabricated for the purpose of this course.

+**Tools**

+For this project, the following python libraries were used:

+* pandas- for data analysis

+* seaborn - for visualization